-Group Accounting department is responsible for defining, updating and disseminating the accounting policies of the AmRest Group.
-Accordingly, it has a Group Reporting and Accounting Manual adapted to the needs of the Group.
-The objectives of the Group Reporting and Accounting Manual are: to adapt the accounting principles and policies developed based on the International Financial Reporting Standards adopted by the European Union (IFRS), to maintain accounting principles and policies which enable that the information is comparable within the Group, to improve the quality of the accounting information of the various Group companies and of the Consolidated Group by disclosing, agreeing and implementing accounting principles which are unique to the Group; and to facilitate the accounting integration of acquired and newly-created companies into the Group's accounting system by means of having a reference manual.
+Corporate Finance Policy & Reporting Department is responsible for defining, updating and disseminating the accounting policies of the AmRest Group.
+Accordingly, it has a set of Group Accounting Policies adapted to the needs of the Group.
+The objectives of the Group Accounting Policies are: to adapt the accounting principles and policies developed based on the International Financial Reporting Standards adopted by the European Union (IFRS), to maintain accounting principles and policies which enable that the information is comparable within the Group, to improve the quality of the accounting information of the various Group companies and of the Consolidated Group by disclosing, agreeing and implementing accounting principles which are unique to the Group; and to facilitate the accounting integration of acquired and newly-created companies into the Group's accounting system by means of having a reference manual.

-The Group Reporting and Accounting Manual is disseminated throughout all the personnel involved in the financial reporting process.
+The Group Accounting Policies are disseminated throughout all the personnel involved in the financial reporting process.